seananderson/metafolio/inst/ms/ms.md

 Given strong short-term environmental fluctuations, conserving response diversity buffers the risk properties of an ecological portfolio (Fig.
-4a).
+\ref{f:sp-mv}a).
 In our simulation, the median variance of generation-to-generation rate of change in abundance was X times lower given balanced response diversity (full range of responses or most stable only vs. conserving one half or the other).
 In fact, even though by conserving the full range of responses, the portfolio was comprised of warm and cool-thriving populations that were more variable on their own, each was balanced by an opposing population.
 The portfolio risk was therefore comparable between the full range of responses and most stable only portfolios.

-We can see the mechanism behind these portfolio properties by inspecting example population time series (Fig. 4c, d).
-If only the upper or lower half of response diversity is conserved, the portfolio tends to do well or poorly depending on the environmental conditions (Fig. 4d).
-This risk is buffered with balanced response diversity (Fig. 4c).
+We can see the mechanism behind these portfolio properties by inspecting example population time series (Fig. \ref{f:sp-mv}c, d).
+If only the upper or lower half of response diversity is conserved, the portfolio tends to do well or poorly depending on the environmental conditions (Fig. \ref{f:sp-mv}d).
+This risk is buffered with balanced response diversity (Fig. \ref{f:sp-mv}c).

 ### Long-term environment

 Given long-term environmental change, the choice of which populations to conserve affects the return properties of an ecological portfolio (Fig.
-4b).
+\ref{f:sp-mv}b).
 By conserving balance response diversity, an ecological manager is hedging his or her bets on what will happen with the environment and how the populations will respond.
 The typical return for a balanced response diversity strategy was zero --- the metapopulation neither increased or decreased in abundance in the long run.
 By conserving only the upper or lower half of response diversity, a conservation manager is putting all his or her eggs in one basket --- the metapopulation might do really well through time or it might do really poorly.
-The example metapopulation abundance time series (Fig. 4d, f) illustrate this effect.
+The example metapopulation abundance time series (Fig.
+\ref{f:sp-mv}d, f) illustrate this effect.
 By conserving response diversity, when one population is doing poorly, another is doing well and the metapopulation abundance remains stationary through time.

-Notably, in theses simulations, if a managers invested in the populations that were doing well at the beginning they would have had the lowest rate-of-return portfolio in the end (purple portfolios in Fig. 4b).
+Notably, in theses simulations, if a managers invested in the populations that were doing well at the beginning they would have had the lowest rate-of-return portfolio in the end (purple portfolios in Fig. \ref{f:sp-mv}b).

 Spatial conservation strategies in the face of longterm environmental change hinge on whether you "get it right" --- whether you choose just